Dean Zero Select Fluence Review & Prices

 Dean Zero Select Fluence Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Dean Zero Select Fluence's fretboard radius compared to other guitars
+Dean Zero Select Fluence's fretboard radius compared to others

 This is the same radius that Gibson uses in most of their guitars.
 When compare to the other popular radius of Fender Stratocasters, you can see that it's a lot flatter.
 Guitars with this radius are usually made to bring a good balance between single-note and chord playing.